BethMwangi/bc-7-Todo-Console-Application/readme.md

 # Todo Console Application

-> This is simply python application that runs inside the terminal
+> This is a simply python application that runs inside the terminal
 > enabling the users to create and keep track of their
 > to do list.